 By the 1840s, land in Cape Breton was also becoming scarce and some Scots moved across the Cabot Strait to Newfoundland's southwest coast.
 Most settled in the Codroy Valley and St. George's Bay, where land was not only available, but of a similar quality to that in Cape Breton.
 These migrants traveled in large extended kin groups rather than as individuals or separate nuclear families, which gave them a degree of economic and social security in times of change and uncertainty.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 17.03.001), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 17.03.001), Queen Elizabeth II Library, Memorial University, St. John's, NL.

 Although vague census data makes it difficult to determine precisely how many Highlanders migrated to southwestern Newfoundland, historian Rosemary Ommer has determined from parish registers and oral evidence that at least 51 Scottish 'moves' occurred between Cape Breton and Newfoundland between 1840 and 1860 – a 'move' consisted of at least one nuclear family, but may also have encompassed extended kin groups (Ommer 1977).
 Ommer also determined that, of the roughly 171 households at Codroy Valley in the 1880s, 67 (38%) belonged to people of Scottish descent (Ommer 1973).